palak1012/Photo-Validation-System/README.md

 ## Setup

-1. CLONE the repository to your local system
+1. CLONE the repository to your local system and open it.

 2. TO RUN :